 At the end of the day, Google Analytics is best at tracking behavior on a website.
 In email, there are engagement metrics that happen before the customer ever hits the site.
 While a click will be tracked by your email software and registered as a pageview by Google Analytics, the recipient has to open the email first.

 Opens are an incredibly valuable metric because it means that people are exposed to your brand and products, even if they don’t buy.
-However the lookback window of Google Analytics doesn’t attribute opens as engagement.
+However, Google Analytics doesn’t attribute opens as engagement.

 A lookback window is the timeframe in which an order must occur for Google Analytics to give credit to the channels that were involved in the sale.

 The “typical” way that most email software works is to use a 1-5 day attribution window based on open or click engagement.
 This isn’t wrong but it limits our ability to measure the “halo effect” of email, where the halos are the additional ripple effects of exposing a group of customers to marketing vs. not exposing them.

 The “right” way to attribute lift and to answer the key question—”Is your email marketing program the reason people are buying?”— is to run a holdout test.